by Scott Mehl © Unofficial Royalty 2014

 Albert also had three half-siblings from his father’s second marriage to Lilian Baels:

 Albert’s early years were rather tumultuous, with several deaths in his immediate family, and the onset of World War II.
 Just a few months before his birth, his grandfather, King Albert I died in a mountain climbing accident, and his father became King Leopold III.
-And the following year, on August 29, 1935, his mother Queen Astrid was killed in a car accident in Switzerland.
+The following year, on August 29, 1935, his mother Queen Astrid was killed in a car accident in Switzerland.
 In May 1940, when the German forces were invading Belgium, Albert and his siblings were evacuated from Belgium, settling in France and then Spain, before returning in August of the same year.
-For much of the next four years, the family was under house arrest at the Palace of Laeken, where Albert and his siblings were schooled privately.
+During the next four years, the family was under house arrest at the Palace of Laeken, where Albert and his siblings were schooled privately.

 In November 1958, while at a reception in Rome for the coronation of Pope John XXIII, Albert met Paola Ruffo di Calabria, from an Italian princely family.
 Following a brief courtship, their engagement was announced in early 1959.
 The couple married on July 2, 1959, at the Cathedral of Saint Michael and Saint Gudula in Brussels.